browsermedia/bcms_seo_sitemap/README.markdown

 The Seo Sitemap module installs like most other BrowserCMS modules.
 You'll also need to install the [Settings module](https://github.com/browsermedia/bcms_settings) which Seo Sitemap uses to write configuration values.
+Setting up both modules at once is easy though:

     gem install bcms_seo_sitemap # This will install the settings gem as well.

 ## Set up your application to use the module

 ### 1. Edit config/environment.rb

     config.gem "browsercms"
     config.gem "bcms_settings"